jnutt367/jnutt367/README.md

 ### My most proud accomplishment is [ The WORD of GOD:"Risen" ](https://the-word-of-god.vercel.app/) app that I have created from scrath with create-next-app
 and added the content, routing and styling of my own.
 I think I have something to offer.
-Until then maybe I can become a successful freelancer.
+## Until then, I am seeking to be successful as a freelancer.
 ### God only knows?
-### I earned my Treehouse Frontend Web Development Tech Degree 👨‍💻 in September of 2021
+### I earned my Treehouse Frontend Web Development Tech Degree 👨‍💻 in September of 2020

 ### I have been doing the best I can to learn and build more with the best technologies around.